vladikk/vladikk.github.com/content/post/source/2018-01-21-bounded-contexts-vs-microservices.markdown

 Hence, aligning Bounded Contexts with business subdomains is not a recipe for decomposing a system into Microservices either.

 ## What Then?
 But if Bounded Contexts are not Microservices, then what are those Microservices?
-That’s going to be the topic of my next post.
+That’s going to be the topic of my next post on Microservices.